 - Alaska – January 3, 1959

 I hope you enjoy these ideas of things you can do in your homeschool for the month of January.
 Don’t forget that January is also in the middle of winter so you can’t go wrong with doing any and all things winter-related!
-And remember, I’m going to be doing one for each month of the year so bookmark this page, save the pin image, and check back next month for February ideas!
+And remember, I’m going to be doing one for each month of the year so bookmark this page, save the pin image, and check back next month for homeschooling in February ideas!